adamforbes92/OpenHaldex-C6/README.md

 ![OpenHaldex-C6](/Images/BoardOverview.png)

+### Purchase
+If you want to purchase an assembled OpenHaldex C6 controller, you can do so here: [OpenHaldex C6 Controller - Forbes Automotive](https://forbes-automotive.com/products/openhaldex-t4-controller)

 ### Concept
 The basis of the module is to act as a middle man - read the incoming CAN frames destined for the OEM Haldex controller, and, if required, adjust these messages to 'trick' the Haldex into thinking more (or less) lock is required.